China sends first civilian astronaut to space as Shenzhou-16 blasts off - KESQ

 It is China’s fifth manned mission to the space station since 2021.

+The Shenzhou-15 crew aboard the station were pictured watching the launch of their replacement crew via live stream.
+The two crews were expected to meet on the station around 6.5 hours time after the launch, state media said.

-Among the Shenzhou-16 crew, Gui, a professor at China’s prestigious aeronautics institution Beihang University, is the first Chinese civilian to be on a spaceflight.
+Among the Shenzhou-16 crew, Gui, a professor at China’s prestigious aeronautics institution Beihang University who pursued his postdoctoral studies in Canada, is the first Chinese civilian to be on a spaceflight.
 All other astronauts have been members of China’s People’s Liberation Army.

 Gui will operate payloads for space experiments, while Jing and Zhu will operate and manage the spacecraft, in addition to carrying out technical tests, the China Manned Space Agency (CMSA) said in a press conference on Monday introducing the crew.